 With his words, Dr. Sullivan had practically said I didn’t have epilepsy.
 Not because he believed that, but because I did.
 I pictured the lakefront the previous spring.
 The reeling, the gravity, the sweat.
 Nothing had ever felt so final.
 That’s what made me think it was leading somewhere.
 It was unfair of me to […]

 You know why I stopped?
-Couldn’t make the jump from 200 milligrams to 175.
+I couldn’t make the jump from 200 milligrams to 175.
 That’s it.
 That’s the reason.
 Tapering is a game of Russian roulette.
 Is the bullet in the chamber?
 Will you have a seizure?
 It’s anybody’s guess.
-Without a doctor telling me I didn’t have epilepsy, my chances of having a […]
+Without a doctor telling me I didn’t have epilepsy, my chances of having […]

 It was just an experiment.
 It seemed more an imaginary test than anything I was doing in real life.
 But every two weeks, I’d drop another dose.

 A gentle hush fell upon the apartment, one as quiet as the moment demanded.
 All I heard was the pounding of my heart telling me to do it.